Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/white-collar-crimes.md

 +++
-categories = "Blog,Criminal Law,State Crimes,Federal Crime,White Collar Crime"
+categories = "Blog"
 date = 2022-11-10T18:30:00Z
 pfd_file = ""
 summary = "in the 1930’s the term “White Collar Crime” was first used to refer to non-violent crimes that were being prosecuted.
 Frequently crimes were charged as a white collar crime if a more serious, violent crime, wasn’t able to be proved.
 Over the years several crimes have fallen into this category.
-What Are White Collar" title = "White Collar Crimes" url = "/blog/white-collar-crimes/"
+What Are White Collar" tags = ["Criminal Law", "State Crime", "Federal Crime"] title = "White Collar Crimes" url = "/blog/white-collar-crimes/"